 Pick up occurs between 2:00 and 2:30 pm.
 You are expected to arrive within this time frame to pick up your pet.
 At this time, our staff will review the discharge instructions and go over any other concerns.
 If you are traveling from far away and staying in Holmdel or the Monmouth county area for the day, you may call to see if you can pick up your pet earlier; this will depend on the daily schedule and your pet's recovery from anesthesia.

 A spay or neuter is a common surgery, but it is still general anesthesia and major surgery.
 Your pet may be lethargic, have a poor appetite, and/or appear anxious.
 The most important thing is to let your pet rest and realize that these effects are temporary.
 You may offer your pet a small meal and water.
 If your pet is not hungry, it is no cause for concern that night unless you have a young puppy or kitten.
 Please advise small children not to bother your pet; they are still recovering!
 We recommend shredded newspaper litter for all cat neuters for 24 hours.
 All dogs will go home with an e-collar to help prevent self-trauma to the incision.
-This cost of the collar is included with surgery, but you may purchase a soft collar for $30, which might be a better option for your pet.
+The cost of the collar is included with surgery, but you may purchase a soft collar for $30, which might be a better option for your pet.
 You will be given thorough discharge instructions when you pick up your loved one.
 Our staff is always happy to answer any questions you may have.

 If you or your pet have any special needs, please contact us ahead of time to tell us how we can better accomodate you.